S1D1T1/SingleWindow/README.md

 SingleWindow is a SwiftUI library for macOS which simplifies standard Mac window operations which may be obscured in pure SwiftUI.
 Your window hosts a SwiftUI View **and** has use of traditional operations such as open, close, hide, bring front, set title, etc. which were more direct under AppKit.
 Hence this library implements them with AppKit calls - explicitly, windows created via this library do not live in the `Scene` framework.
-SingleWindow is specifically meant to implement a "dashboard" type display of which your app needs exactly 1 (Single) copy, and its contents are preserved when it is closed.
+SingleWindow makes it simple to create a "dashboard" type display of which your app needs exactly 1 (Single) copy, and its contents are preserved when it is closed.

 ## Uses